huggingface/hf-endpoints-documentation/docs/source/about.md

 - and Text-embeddings-inference (TEI)

-For the natively supported engines we try to set sensible defaults, expose the most relevant configuration settings and collaborate closely with the teams maintaing the Inference Enginges to make sure they are optimized for production performance.
+For the natively supported engines we try to set sensible defaults, expose the most relevant configuration settings and collaborate closely with the teams maintaining the Inference Engines to make sure they are optimized for production performance.

 If you don't find your favourite engine here, please reach out to us at [api-enterprise@huggingface.co](api-enterprise@huggingface.co).